Little Red Wagon

 There have been a lot of "dark" takes on the Scooby Gang, but one of my favorites is Travis Pitts' We've Got Some Work to do Now.
 Featuring older versions of Velma and Scooby Doo with a highly modified A-100 "Misery Machine," it was a great piece that I wanted to homage in scale.

 The base kit was a gluebomb Little Red Wagon I bought off of eBay.
 It wasn't complete and had been partially converted to the wheelstander, but that all worked just fine for what I wanted.
-I also used Jimmy Flintstone's Dodge A-100 Panel Van body, which was a pretty clean casting that only needed some basic cleanup around the windows before it was ready to go.
+I also used Jimmy Flintstone's Dodge A-100 Panel Van body, which was a pretty decent casting that only needed some basic cleanup around the windows before it was ready to go.

 Starting with the engine, I removed the heads and valve covers, cleaned them up, and reassembled everything a little neater than the previous owner.
 The intake manifold and fuel injectors were too badly damaged to reuse, so I pulled a standard intake manifold and 4bbl carb from my parts box.
 The air cleaner is a rod cap I got from the hardware store, and the generator and oil filter are a scratch built parts.
 I finished it with basic wiring and plumbing, then mounted it back in the midship engine cradle.

-The chassis wasn't quite as heavily gluebombed as the engine, but i did still need to pop apart the suspension and reset it so the parts were correctly aligned.
+The chassis wasn't quite as heavily gluebombed as the engine, but I did still need to pop apart the suspension and reset it so the parts were correctly aligned.
 Once that was done, I added parts box brakes, moved the gas tank up behind the front axle for better protection, and scratch built the shocks, brake lines, and various armor plates.
 I also wanted to start making this look the part of a not-too-distant future vehicle, so I added some miscellaneous tech details from Kotobukiya.
 I couldn't find any wheels that matched the art, so I drew up a set and had them 3D printed at Shapeways.
 The final detail was a pair of scratch built exhaust pipes that ran to the back of the vehicle and up to become part of a set of stacks.

 There were basically no details of the interior provided in Pitts' art, so I was free to go nuts with whatever seemed like a good idea.
 There are a few nods towards the van having to serve as living accommodations, including a heater from Fujimi's Tools 3 kit, food supplies, and hooks in the ceiling for a hammock.
 I also included some armor plating and insulation to keep it occupants safe, as well as a Fujimi tool box and Garage supplies to suggest how the van stays in working order.
 But the bulk of the interior space was given to its job as a monster hunter.